rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

   - If you want to run the CLI in non-headless mode, you can use the `-d` flag: `npm run cli -- -u https://example.com -d`.
   - Want to see detailed information about what the CLI is doing?
 Use the `-v` flag.
 This enables verbose mode, showing you each step as it happens.
 Here's an example with a sample URL: `npm run cli -- -u https://example.com -v`
   - If you want to run the CLI in quiet mode, you can use the `-q` flag: `npm run cli -- -u https://example.com -q`.
+  - If you want to accept the GDPR banner automatically, you can use the `-b` flag to pass a JSON file with xpath, CSS selectors, button text to be used for GDPR banner acceptance: `npm run cli -- -u https://example.com -b /path/to/button-selectors.json`.

 > [!IMPORTANT]
 > When using a URL with multiple parameters joined by ampersands (&), surround the entire URL with double quotes (") to avoid errors, the quote ensures that it treats entire URL as string.
 For example: `npm run cli -- -u "https://example.com?param1=value1&param2=value2"`.